 “Cyprian of blessed memory tried to avoid broken cisterns and not to drink of strange and therefore, rejecting heretical baptism, he summoned his African synod in opposition to [Pope St.] Stephen, who was the blessed Peter’s twenty-second successor in the see of Rome.
 They met to discuss this matter; but the attempt failed.
 At last those very bishops who had together with him determined that heretics must be re-baptized, reverted to the old custom and published a fresh decree.”
 (Dialogue with the Luciferians)

-St. Fulgentius further iterates:
+St. Fulgentius of Ruspe further iterates:

 Lastly, from Pope St. Gregory the Great: